 The Camphill School became a Pennsylvania Approved Private School in 1980 and is accredited by the Association of Waldorf Schools of North America, the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools, and the National Council for Private School Accreditations.

-The first house purposely built to serve as a home for children with special needs and volunteer coworkers, “Rock Crystal,” was built in 1967.
+The first house purposely built to serve as a home for children with special needs and live-in volunteers, “Rock Crystal,” was built in 1967.
 Rock Crystal has the foundation stone for The Children’s Village within it.
 Since then, The Camphill School has grown to include eighty-one acres; twelve additional houses; “Rainbow Hall,” a common meeting/performance/celebration space; “Celandine,” a medical and therapy building; “Hephaestos,” for maintenance; our Craft House and store; a barn; office building; and Karl Koenig Schoolhouse.